 1. World Health Organization (WHO): Global Tuberculosis Report 2021.
 Accessed on 4/17/2022.

 2. Centers for Disease Control and Prevention (CDC): Tuberculosis—Data and Statistics.
 Accessed on 4/19/2022.

 3. Deutsch-Feldman M, Pratt RH, Price SF, et al: Tuberculosis—United States, 2020.
 MMWR Morb Mortal Wkly Rep 70:409–414, 2021. doi: 10.15585/mmwr.mm7012a1

 Tuberculosis may occur in 3 stages:

-M. tuberculosis bacilli initially cause a primary infection, which uncommonly causes acute illness.
-Most (about 95%) primary infections are asymptomatic and followed by a latent (dormant) phase.
-A variable percentage of latent infections subsequently reactivate with symptoms and signs of disease.
+M. tuberculosis bacilli initially cause a primary infection, a small percentage of which eventually progress to clinical disease of variable severity.
+However, most (about 95%) primary infections are asymptomatic.
+An unknown percentage of primary infections resolve spontaneously, but the majority are followed by a latent (dormant) phase.
+A variable percentage (5 to 10%) of latent infections subsequently reactivate with symptoms and signs of disease.

 Infection is usually not transmissible in the primary stage and is never contagious in the latent stage.

 Primary TB infection